-The project will begin in 2016 with the construction of a floating confinement barrier;

-- The installation of the pumping and treatment system is expected to begin the following year, in 2017; - Decontamination operations are expected to begin in 2017 and extend over an estimated 15-year period.
-The duration of the project will extend beyond 15 years, but it is impossible to determine the costs beyond 15 years; - The inflation rate is based on the average increase rate of the Non-Residential Building Construction Price Index - Industrial Sector ("NRBCPI") since 2000.
-The 3.43% inflation rate (which ranged between 2.4% and 2.6% in 2013) is used for the discount model; - The cash flow was discounted using the Government of Canada benchmark yields: - Fiscal years 2015 to 2017, namely a rate of 1.14% (1.11% as at June 30, 2014); - On the long-term, namely a rate of 2.73% (2.82% as at June 30, 2014); - For the East Sector, the Corporation's share is estimated at one-third of the total costs to be incurred; - There is no residual value to the project.
+- The project will begin in 2016 with the construction of a confinement barrier; - The installation of the pumping and treatment system is expected to be completed the following year, namely in 2017; - Decontamination operations are expected to begin in 2017 and extend over an estimated 15-year period.
+The duration of the project will extend beyond 15 years, but it is impossible to determine the costs beyond 15 years; - For the East Sector, the portion of the costs attributable to the Corporation is estimated at one-third of the total costs to be incurred; - There is no residual value to the project.